 Each master class instructor is also teaching workshops during the conference.
-Descriptions for each 50-minute conference workshop follow the master class descriptions and are listed alphabetically by instructor.
-Panel discussions are listed last.
+Descriptions for each 50-minute conference workshop are listed alphabetically by instructor.
+Panel discussions and are listed last.
 For workshops or panels that are repeated, blue text indicates the first time and location the class is being offered and purple text indicates the second session.

 The Big Bang World-Building Workshop.
 Session 1, Room E